dipansh17/Code-Arena/README.md

 # Code-Arena
- an online code editor built with React, Vite, and powered by Chakra UI! 🚀 This versatile platform supports multiple languages including TypeScript, Java, C#, JavaScript, and PHP, making it perfect for developers of all backgrounds.
+ An online code editor built with React, Vite, and powered by Chakra UI! 🚀 This versatile platform supports multiple languages including TypeScript, Java, C#, JavaScript, and PHP, making it perfect for developers of all backgrounds.
 Experience seamless coding, real-time compilation, and an intuitive UI